NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 - Mirror test: fingertip on glass — gap = normal mirror, no gap = two-way

-- Any “extra” instance of a common item: two smoke detectors, two USB chargers at one socket
+- Any “extra” instance of a common object: two smoke detectors, two USB chargers at one socket

-In May 2026 independent testing against four real consumer-grade hidden cameras, NoSpy outperformed every competing iOS app on both detection accuracy and false positive rate.
+In May 2026 independent testing against four real consumer-grade hidden cameras, NoSpy outperformed every competing iOS hidden camera detector app on both detection accuracy and false positive rate.
 The comparison below uses data from the same test set.
+Every application was tested by the same reviewer under identical conditions to ensure an accurate rating.

 |---|---|---|---|---|---|---|---|